-Cell phone use while driving is against the law for all drivers.
+Cell phone use while driving is against the law for drivers under 22.

 2. A teen driver is only allowed one traffic conviction within the last 6 months in order to move to the next phase.

 3. Safety belts must be worn in the vehicle at all times by everyone.